-Each local government Director of Emergency Management (DEM) shall appoint a local Radio Officer (RO) and Alternate Radio Officer (ARO).
-These officers assist the DEM in all volunteer communications operations in the jurisdiction.
+Each local government Director of Emergency Management (DEM) may appoint a local Radio Officer (RO) and Alternate Radio Officer (ARO).
+These officers may assist the DEM in all volunteer communications operations in the jurisdiction.
 Details of the qualifications and duties of these officers are also listed beginning on page 8.

 Each local government Emergency Management Director and ARES EC are encouraged to create a local EmComm (emergency communications) Plan, similar in scope to this plan but covering the jurisdiction of the local county or other governmental unit.
-The local plan is to be included in the local Emergency Operations Plan, Annex B, Communications and Warning.
+The local plan is to be included in the local Emergency Support Function ESF 2, Communications and Warning.
 The local Radio Officer and Alternate Radio Officer or ARES AECs should assist in the preparation of those portions of the document dealing with volunteer communications support.
 A suggested format for the local plan can be found in Appendix 3.

 The person responsible for all American Radio Relay League (ARRL) activities throughout the State of Wisconsin is the ARRL Section Manager (SM).
 In concert with provisions of the ARRL Field Services Organization, the SM will appoint a Section Emergency Coordinator (SEC), who has direct responsibility for all Amateur Radio Emergency Service (ARES) activities in the state.
-In Wisconsin, the SEC is the appointing authority for District and Emergency Coordinators (DECs and ECs) in each county and additional special ECs as necessary.
+In Wisconsin, the SM is the appointing authority for Section Emergency Coordinators, Assistant Section Emergency Coordinators, ASEC's District and Emergency Coordinators (DECs and ECs) in each county and additional special ECs as necessary.
 Other volunteer communications and warning services such as SKYWARN and REACT are responsible for their own appointments and activities.
-SKYWARN operations are normally within the County Warning Area of the local National Weather Service office (see Appendix 2 for a map of these, and Appendix 7 for a discussion of SKYWARN), while REACT teams operate within their designated city or county boundaries.
+SKYWARN operations are normally within the County Warning Area of the local National Weather Service office (see Appendix 2 for a map of these, and Appendix 8 for a discussion of SKYWARN), while REACT teams operate within their designated city or county boundaries.